 The real estate industry is huge, with over 2 million real estate agents in the United States.
 You would assume many pursue a college degree in real estate.
 There are many more real estate investors, lenders, mortgage brokers, contractors, inspectors, title companies, and more that build their business around real estate.
 I am a Realtor, I invest in real estate, and I think the real estate industry is an amazing opportunity for anyone.
 However, when people think about a career and going to college, there is very little mentioned about real estate.
 Some colleges offer a few classes in real estate as part of a broad business degree, and there are a few masters degree programs in real estate and real estate investing.
 Here is a great article on how much a real estate agent can make.

 I think there is a huge opportunity in the real estate industry to make a lot of money for agents or investors.
-I detail a lot of my investing strategy in my complete guide to investing in long-term rental properties.
+I detail a lot of my investing strategy in my complete guide to purchasing long-term rental properties.
 One question many people have is how to get a formal education in real estate investing.
 Every state offers real estate classes for those interested in becoming an agent, but those classes teach almost nothing about real estate investing.
 Here is an article on how hard it is to become a real estate agent.

 The problem with getting a college degree in real estate or real estate investing is there are very few options.
 To get a formal degree in investing in real estate you have to go to four years of college, minor in real estate and you might get one class about investing.
 You could also go to four years of college majoring in any degree and then get a master’s degree in real estate investing where they will teach you a lot about investing.
 To be honest I have never met anyone that has a master’s degree in real state investing, and I don’t know exactly what a master’s degree in real estate investing teaches.
 Here is a great article on the top ten colleges for real estate degrees.